realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 The `rev_` prefix is intended to point out that the fields are returned in reverse order.
 Why would we do that?
-One reason is that the `menhir` parser generator is left-recursive, which means that the constructed pushdown automoton uses less stack space with left-recursive definitions.
+One reason is that the `menhir` parser generator is left-recursive, which means that the constructed pushdown automaton uses less stack space with left-recursive definitions.
 The following right-recursive rule accepts the same input, but during parsing it requires linear stack space to read object field definitions.